MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-on-machines-overview.md

 - Certain recommendations or alerts are reported by both agents and will appear twice in Defender for Cloud.
 - Each machine is billed once in Defender for Cloud, but make sure you track billing of other services connected to the Log Analytics and Azure Monitor, such as the Log Analytics workspace data ingestion.
-- Both agents have performance impact on the machine.
+- Both agents affect performance on the machine.

 ### Customizing the Log Analytics workspace